CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 #### Dependency Injection

 We are using Dependency Injection with interfaces for our classes to further depend on abstractions rather than each others' details.

+#### Facade

+We are using the Facade design pattern in order to simplify the interface accessed in our main method.

 # Accessibility